exercism/python/.github/ISSUE_TEMPLATE/new_concept_exercise_template.md

 * ### `links.json`

   *  The same resources can be used for the [ `concepts/links.json`](https://github.com/exercism/docs/blob/main/anatomy/tracks/concepts.md#file-linksjson)  file, if it doesn't already exist.
-  *  If there are particularly good/interesting informations sources for this concept that extend or supplement the concept exercise material, please add them to the `links.json` document.
+  *  If there are particularly good/interesting information sources for this concept that extend or supplement the concept exercise material, please add them to the `links.json` document.